What is a Subpoena and How Do I Properly Respond to it?By: Paige K. Zacharakis

 Accordingly, you should bear the following in mind when you receive a subpoena:

 - Do not ignore the subpoena.
 For many subpoenas, if you do not make objections within 7 to 14 days of receipt of the subpoena, you forever waive the right to object to all or any portion of the subpoena.
-Therefore, when you receive a subpoena, consult your general counsel or outside attorney right away.
+Therefore, when you receive a subpoena, get in touch with your attorney right away.

-- Whether or not you ultimately provide the information to the party issuing the subpoena, you have an obligation to preserve documents and information that the subpoena calls for.
-Do not destroy or throw away any documents, and contact your IT department to turn off auto-delete protocols on the relevant persons’ email.
+- Do not destroy or throw away any documents which could possibly relate to the subpoena.
+Whether you agree with the subpoena or ultimately provide the information to the party issuing the subpoena, you have an obligation to preserve documents and information that the subpoena calls for.
+This includes contacting your IT department to turn off auto-delete protocols on relevant email accounts.
 Failure to do so can result in court sanctions.

-- Some subpoenas are quite broad and may seem to call for hundreds or even thousands of documents.
-You may not have to provide all of the documents requested, and you may not have to testify.
-Your general counsel or outside attorney can help you understand your obligations and narrow the scope of the subpoena through negotiations with the attorney who issued the subpoena while still complying with court rules.
+- Object to the subpoena when appropriate.
+If a subpoena calls for disclosure of confidential, proprietary, or sensitive information (such as trade secrets, business strategy, or confidential customer information) your attorney may elect to object to the subpoena and require that your confidential information be protected.
+In addition, some subpoenas are quite broad and may seem to call for hundreds or even thousands of documents.
+You may not have to provide all requested documents and/or you may not have to testify.
+Your attorney can help you understand your obligations and may be able to narrow the scope of the subpoena by negotiating with the party that issued the subpoena.

 The Morse Massachusetts-based Litigation Team exclusively represents business entities.

 For more information regarding what to do after being served with a subpoena, please contact Paige Zacharakis.